studiolampblack/puretypo/_drafts/2017-05-15-first-trillionaire-sapna-alok-jha.md

 "Crazy doctor"; what a convenient stereotype!

-There were also some strong commerce jargons, including referring to companies as "M/S So-and-So".
+There were also some strong commerce jargons, including referring to companies as "M/S So-and-So" in a conversation.
 I don't know if this is the beginning of a new trend.
 Also, I felt that the book assumes knowledge of banking terms and practices on the reader's part.
 May my ignorance be pardoned, I had to Google some of the things mentioned in the book.

 But what annoyed me was that many sentences in the book failed in basic grammar: wrong punctuations, wrong use of conjunctions (sometimes even wrong conjunctions), tense mix-up&hellip; I was surprised it even cleared the front desk before printing.